nordseele/nordhat/hardware/notes.md

 ### Encoders
 We’re using encoders without detent and without switch with T18 shaft.
 The shortest available in this series.
-Use PEC11R-4015F-N0024 if you want a D-Shaft terminaison.
+Use PEC11R-4015F-N0024 if you want a D-Shaft.
 ### Encoder knobs
-Use what you want, modify your choice of encoder/shaft terminaison in consequence.
+Use what you want, modify your choice of encoder/shaft in consequence.
 The encoders knobs used on the "Nord Hat" prototype are not available to buy.
 ___
 ## Standoffs